Postgres Is All You Need

 But what if you didn't need all of that?
 Pat Spizzo makes a compelling case in this talk that PostgreSQL alone can handle most of what these specialized tools do - and often well enough for the majority of applications.

-What PostgreSQL Can Replace
+What PostgreSQL can replace

 This isn't about PostgreSQL being the best at everything.
 ElasticSearch will outperform Postgres for complex search queries across billions of documents.
 Redis will be faster for sub-millisecond caching.
 The question is whether your application actually needs that level of performance.